bhoptee/trueman-chiro/src/pages/therapies.md

         content: Chiropratic manipulation is effective for treating joint restriction and dysfunction.
-Used to improve spinal mechanical function, reduce pain, and as a therapy for patients with sciatica and radiculopathy (pain, numbness or tingling caused by irritation of nerves that supply the back, arms and legs).
+Used to improve spinal mechanical function, reduce pain, and as a therapy for patients with sciatica and radiculopathy (pain, numbness or tingling in the back, arms or legs caused by irritation of nerves at the spine).
         image: /images/lb-manipulation.jpg
       - type: feature_item
         content: Is the use of acupuncture needles to treat muscles, connective tissue